-WiFi: UMiamiWireless, CanesGuest, s
+WiFi: UMiami Wireless CanesGuest, CanesGames

-UMiamiWireless is the University's secure wireless network.
-You can log in using your Cane ID and password.
+UMiamiWireless is a network that provides encryption for wireless communications for University of Miami Coral Gables faculty and staff.
+Faculty and staff should only connect to the University's secure wireless network via UMiamiWireless, and must use their CaneID and password to access the network.
 CanesGuest is the public wireless network which requires accepting the terms of agreement upon opening a browser.
-UMiamiWireless& CanesGuest supports nearly all wireless devices and covers nearly the entire campus.
+UMiamiWireless & CanesGuest supports nearly all wireless devices and covers nearly the entire campus.
+CaneGames is the wireless network that supports console devices such as Apple TVs, Xbox, Roku, etc. Use this guide to setup your console on CaneGames.